Ircama/construct-gallery/README.md

 }
 ```

+## Using keyword arguments

+As `construct` accepts keyword arguments passed through the [`_params`](https://construct.readthedocs.io/en/latest/basics.html#hidden-context-entries) entry, also *construct-editor* and *construct-gallery* support them.

+*construct-gallery* can use the `contextkw` global form defined *construct-editor*, or
+up to three variables.

+by  Keyword arguments can be passed to construct
+ is a dictionary of *key: value* pairs of items to be passed to `construct` as arguments.

 Other than *example_bytes*, *gallery_descriptor* supports *contextkw*, *example_dict* and *example_key*).

 `example_dict` is an ordered dictionary of ordered dictionaries; the form is a collection of `"label": dict_item` key-value elements, where *dict_item* is in turn a collection of `"binary": bytes, "reference": string` elements; the label *reference* can be customized through the *reference_label* parameter; for instance `reference_label="MAC address"`.